Édouard Beaupré: Career

-Death
+Death and aftermath

-Beaupré signed a contract on July 1, 1904, with the Barnum and Bailey circus to appear at the St. Louis World's Fair in St. Louis, Missouri.
-However, just two days later on July 3, 1904, he died at age 23 of a pulmonary hemorrhage, a complication of tuberculosis.
-At the time of his death, he was tall and weighed 170 kg, as indicated on his death certificate.
+Beaupré signed a contract with Barnum and Bailey on July 1, 1904, to appear at the St. Louis World's Fair in St. Louis, Missouri.
+Just two days later, on July 3, he died at the age of 23 from a pulmonary hemorrhage caused by complications of tuberculosis.
+His death certificate recorded his height as and his weight as 170 kg.